thesecretlab/diary/Steps.md

 Now, we'll make it so that the text field adjusts its size to account for the keyboard.
 Additionally, because the text field is under the toolbar, we also want to take into account the toolbar's size.

 1. Open the storyboard.
-2. Connect the toolbar to a new outlet called 'toolbar'.
+2. Select the bottom space constraint between the toolbar and the bottom layout guide, and connect it to a new outlet named `toolbarBottomConstraint`.
 3. Implement the `updateTextInsetWithBottomHeight:`, `keyboardWillShow:` and `keyboardWillHide:` methods.

 DYNoteViewController.m